suffolklibraries/lgc/content/collections/events/friends-around-the-table-9.md

     content:
       -
         type: text
-        text: 'Friends Around the Table be held at The Ansell Centre in Hadleigh,IP7 5DL.'
+        text: 'Friends Around the Table be held at The Ansell Centre in Hadleigh, IP7 5DL.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'There is carparking five minutes walk from the venue.'
+        text: 'There is a car park a five minute walk from the venue.'
   -
     type: heading
     attrs: